Skip to content

 In store:

-A wide-brimmed hat, sunglasses and light clothing allow you to tan gradually without damaging your skin.
-Burning doesn't mean tanning!
+A wide-brimmed hat, glasses and light clothing allow you to tan gradually without damaging the skin.
+Burning does not mean tanning!

 Drink more than usual

-Exposure to the sun dehydrates the skin.
-Remember to drink water, fresh herbal teas or coconut water regularly to maintain optimal hydration.
+Exposure to the sun dehydrates.
+Remember to regularly drink water, fresh infusions or coconut water to maintain optimal hydration.

 Soothe and repair after exposure

-In the evening, take the time to generously moisturize your skin with a nourishing, soothing treatment to prolong the radiance of your tan and prevent flaking.
+In the evening, take the time to generously moisturize your skin with a nourishing and soothing treatment to prolong the radiance of your tan and prevent flaking.

 In conclusion

-The sun is a precious ally... provided you're well prepared.
+The sun is a precious ally... as long as you are well prepared.

-By taking care of your skin inside and out, you'll promote a radiant, healthy and, above all, long-lasting tan.
+By taking care of your skin from the inside and out, you promote a radiant, healthy, and above all long-lasting tan.

-At La Boîte à Grains, we've selected natural products that respect your skin and the environment - so you can enjoy summer to the full, with complete peace of mind.
+At La Boîte à Grains, we have selected natural products for you that respect the skin and the environment - so that you can fully enjoy summer, with complete peace of mind.

 About the author